Jesse Plemons

 Jesse Plemons' Personal Life

-For a long time, nothing was known about the actor's romantic life until he met Kirsten Dunst on the set of "Fargo" in 2015.
-Plemons later admitted that he had fallen for her "from a distance" even before they met, and their first encounter confirmed his feelings.
-"I looked at her and instantly, without even exchanging a couple of words, saw the beautiful, vulnerable, sweet, and kind creature that she is," Jesse noted.
+Plemons kept his romantic life private until he met Kirsten Dunst on the set of "Fargo" in 2015.
+Plemons later revealed he'd fallen for her "from a distance" before they even met, with their first encounter confirming his feelings.
+"I looked at her and instantly, without even exchanging a few words, saw the beautiful, vulnerable, sweet, and kind person that she is," Jesse shared.

 Jesse Plemons and Kirsten Dunst